 Planning a Visit

 Chenggong is accessible via Taiwan's east coast rail line, with Chenggong Station connecting to Hualien and Taitung.
 The town sees significantly less tourist traffic than Hualien City or Taitung City, which means that east coast visitors willing to stop rather than pass through will find eating options at a pace and scale that larger towns no longer offer.
 Douhua operations in small Taiwanese towns typically operate morning through early afternoon, with supply often running out before a formal closing time: arriving before noon is the practical approach.
-Contact information and current hours were not available at the time of writing, so checking locally on arrival is advisable.
-Pricing for douhua at this level of the market is among the lowest in Taiwanese dining, typically in the range of NT$30-60 per serving, though this should be confirmed directly.
+Pricing for douhua here is in the lowest tier of Taiwanese dining.

 Visitors building a broader east coast itinerary can use Chenggong as a stop between Hualien and Taitung, with the douhua visit fitting naturally into a morning market circuit.
 For broader regional context on how Taiwan's ingredient-led food culture maps across different price points and cities, the range covered by venues like Hómee in 大園區 and GARDENh in Yonghe District illustrates how sourcing-conscious cooking operates across Taiwan's dining tiers.